San Diego Zoo Safari Park

 The Safari park and the Zoo in the city of San Diego are run by the non-profit organization “San Diego Zoo Global”, which also runs a research institute.
 The organization dedicated to the reproduction, protection, and exhibition of animals, plants, and their habitats.

-If this is your first visit and you are not sure what to do, I suggest buying the Africa Tram Safari for $44 ($34 for kids).
+If this is your first visit and you are not sure what to do, I suggest just going on the included African Tram Safari tour.
 Once you are inside you can decide whether you want to pay extra for additional Safaris.

 Before or After the Safari

 Near the park entrance, stop at “WINGS OF THE WORLD” to view some varieties of wild and rare birds.
 In this exhibit you actually enter the enclosure with the birds and can view them in their “simulated” natural habitat.

 As you exit “wings of the world” you will pass “NAIROBI VILLAGE” – a large lagoon with a Congo River fishing village.
 In and around the lagoon you will find a large variety of bird species like pelicans, storks, shoebills, and ducks, herons and egrets.
 The most impressive were the pelicans with graceful one footed stand and the huge storks.
 One way to really enjoy this area is to climb to the top of the wooden structure (tower) for bird’s eye view.

 As you are walking to your Safari station you will pass a large glass viewing area overlooking the Lions habitat (Lions Camp).
 The area looks like a battered Safari camp overrun by lions.
 There are always a few milling about or napping.
 While we were visiting one of the lions got up and walked right up to the glass window, as if he was visiting the zoo of humans and viewing the various species.
 A great photo opportunity.